 Dataset loading and display order

-A new algorithm for dataset loading and unloading within a navigation system is prescribed in S-101 in order for the appropriate ENC to be viewed at the mariner’s selected viewing scale.
-This will simplify the process for navigation systems, giving clear and concise rules on how and when data is loaded and unloaded.
+New algorithms for dataset loading and unloading; and rendering (display) within a navigation system are prescribed in S-101 in order for the appropriate ENC to be viewed at the mariner’s selected viewing scale.
+This will simplify the process for navigation systems, giving clear and concise rules on how and when data is loaded and unloaded; and the order at which datasets are to be displayed.
 The concept of navigation purpose is restricted for use in presenting ENCs in a visual catalogue and must not be used for determining which dataset should be displayed.

-Details of the dataset loading and data display algorithms are available in Annex D – Dataset Loading Algorithm (Dataset Selection).
+Details of the dataset loading and data display algorithms are available in S-98 Annex C, Appendix C-5 – Dataset Loading Algorithm (Dataset Selection) and Dataset Display Order (Dataset Rendering).

 Note 1: The algorithms only address loading and display related to visualization within the system graphics window.
 The application may need to load other datasets to satisfy requirements related to alerts processing, such as MSC.530(106) A11.2.